joshteng/uptime-monitor-go/packages/sdk/README.md

 |pushoverGroup|string|Obtain this from pushover.net|
 |discordWebhook|URL string|Obtain this from your Discord server|

+Note: You can use either Pushover or Discord or both.
+Simply omit whichever you don't need.

 ## Calling `init`

 You need to call `init()` in order to do periodic pings to uptime backend!